patfinder/GPTBridge/README.md

 - It uses Selenium to control a ChatGPT website.
 - The web server to receive the UI request is Python http.server.
 The app UI is a React app.

+### UI App

+- App is configured to be hosted on the same web server as GPTBridge server.
+    The folder is /app.
+Open /app/index.html

 ## Notes

 - To serve React app from the same server, build React app: